Francis Zachariae, IALA Secretary-General/ Secrétaire Général.

 The Symposium’s chosen theme of “Enhanced Maritime Safety and Efficiency by Connectivity” appropriately addresses the importance of maritime digital transformation for the future efficiency and safety of navigation.
 This is indeed reflected in the decision to hold a combined VTS-ENAV Symposium.
 As VTS centers draw increasingly on the capabilities of e-navigation, this development is driving ongoing work, within IALA in close coordination with the International Maritime Organization (IMO), on the description of shore-based maritime information services in the context of e-Navigation and its global implementation.

-Carefully selected technical programme
+Online technical programme